vppmatt/react-labs/01-Explore a React applicaiton.md

 In this lab we have:

-* Created a new react application by running the command `npx create-react-app app-name`
+* Created a new react application by running the command `npm create vite@latest`
 * Started a web server that can transpile the code files into javascript that a browser can run with `npm start`
 * Viewed the web page in the browser, and seen that the page is made up of very litle HTML and some javascript.
 The javascript is executed in the browser and it generates everything we see on the page.